deriqai/logger-samples/README.md

 Here are some samples for helpig you get started.

 1. [Simple Logger with Open Telemetry](./otel-getting-started/) to get started with.
-1. [Logger for a news service](./otel-news-service/) to get started with.
+1. [Logger for a news service](./otel-news-service/) for a multi-threaded news service sending Open Telemetry logs to AWS CloudWatch (in python).

 PS: See <https://opentelemetry.io/docs/languages/python/getting-started/> for a generic get started with Open Telemetry example.
 This example is mimicked in the getting started sample (1) above.